Data-Mining-CS568/NG-DBSCAN/README.md

 </details>

 <details>
-<summary> Running the Incremental NG-DBSCAN algorithm over the existing dataset </summary>
+<summary> Run and Plot the Incremental NG-DBSCAN algorithm over the existing dataset </summary>

 	- Now to run the queries.txt over incremental version, use the following command.
 		- g++ incr_ngdbscan.cpp